we3lab/eeco/docs/how_to_cost.rst

     import numpy as np
     import pandas as pd
     import pyomo.environ as pyo
-    from electric_emission_cost.units as u
+    from eeco.units as u
-    from electric_emission_cost import costs
+    from eeco import costs

 ========================
 Create Charge Dictionary